1) How do we get the rights to mine and take out minerals in China?

 6) Who purchases Silvercorp’s concentrates and at what price?

-Each quarter in our Management Discussion and Analysis we provide reconciliation between the spot metal price, and the price we receive after smelter charges and value added taxes.
+Each quarter in our Management Discussion and Analysis we provide a reconciliation between the spot metal price and the price we receive after smelter charges and value-added taxes.

 7) What is the safety situation at your operations?

 Silvercorp has a safety superintendent as well as a team of 20 people who provide contract workers with safety training.
 We also have a system of bonuses and penalties in place.
 If safety measures are breached, our mine contractors may be fined.

 Ying Mine safety is practiced as per Chinese health and safety laws and regulations, with all associated requirements followed during operation.
 The Occupational Health and Safety (OHS) department’s role is to provide safety training, enforce OHS policies and procedures, make mine safety recommendations and carry out daily inspections of the underground workings and explosive usages.
 Each of the mining contractors is required to appoint one or two safety officers.
 A ten-member safety committee is maintained for each of the SGX, HPG and TLP/LM mines.
 The committees are led by the Henan Found general manager and include deputy general manager, mine manager, safety department supervisor, and mining contractor representatives.
 The committees are coordinated by each mine’s safety department, and the mine management and the safety officers are required to have valid mine safety training certificates issued by the Provincial Bureau of Safe Production and Inspection.